qle/newyear26/README.md

 The animation is created using the `curses` library.

+This application was created during a vibe coding session with Gemini CLI.

 ## Usage

 To run the script, simply execute the following command in your terminal: